Are you an adviser? Go to Unbiased Pro

 How to invest in wine: everything you need to know

-Investing in wine may not commonly spring to mind as a profitable investment, but if you’re looking for an alternative asset to invest in, it could be a smart option.
+Wine may not commonly be considered a profitable investment, but if you’re looking for an alternative asset to invest in, it could be a smart option.

 Here’s what you need to know.